open-contracting/software-development-handbook/docs/python/layout.rst

 Applications
 ------------

-Applications should follow the layout of the framework used, like `Django <https://docs.djangoproject.com/en/4.2/intro/tutorial01/>`__ or `Scrapy <https://docs.scrapy.org/en/latest/topics/commands.html#default-structure-of-scrapy-projects>`__, and should use its command for generating the layout, like `django-admin startproject <https://docs.djangoproject.com/en/4.2/ref/django-admin/#startproject>`__ and `django-admin startapp <https://docs.djangoproject.com/en/4.2/ref/django-admin/#startapp>`__.
+Applications should follow the layout of the framework used, like `Django <https://docs.djangoproject.com/en/4.2/intro/tutorial01/>`__, `Scrapy <https://docs.scrapy.org/en/latest/topics/commands.html#default-structure-of-scrapy-projects>`__or `FastAPI <https://fastapi.tiangolo.com/tutorial/bigger-applications/#an-example-file-structure>`__, and should use its command for generating the layout, like `django-admin startproject <https://docs.djangoproject.com/en/4.2/ref/django-admin/#startproject>`__ and `django-admin startapp <https://docs.djangoproject.com/en/4.2/ref/django-admin/#startapp>`__.

 .. tip::

-   Commit generated files before making changes, so that the changes appear in the history.
+   Commit the generated files before making changes, so that the changes appear in the history.

 If no framework is used, prefer a smaller number of directories, like in `Kingfisher Summarize <https://github.com/open-contracting/kingfisher-summarize>`__ or `Pelican backend <https://github.com/open-contracting/pelican-backend>`__.
 For example: